aframevr/aframe/docs/core/systems.md

 ## Methods

-Systems, like components, define lifecycle handlers.
-They can also define methods intended to be public API.
+A system, like a component, defines lifecycle handlers.
+It can also define methods intended to be public API.

 | Method   | Description                                                              |
 | -------- | -------------                                                            |